MicrosoftDocs/msteams-docs/msteams-platform/toolkit/build-a-RAG-bot-in-teams.md

 ms.date: 05/21/2024
 ---

-# Build a RAG Bot in Teams
+# Build a RAG bot in Teams

-The most effective applications enabled by Large Language Models (LLMs) are the creation of sophisticated question-answering (Q&A) chatbots.
-These chatbots can respond to inquiries about specific source information using a technique known as Retrieval Augmented Generation (RAG)."
+The advanced question-answering (Q&A) chatbots represents one of the most effective apps enabled by Large Language Models (LLMs).
+The chatbots respond to inquiries about specific source information using Retrieval Augmented Generation (RAG).

-A typical RAG architecture has two main flows:
+The RAG architecture has two main flows:

 1. **Data Ingestion**: A pipeline for ingesting data from a source and indexing it.
 This usually happens offline.

-1. **Retrieval and Generation**: The actual RAG chain, which takes the user query at run time and retrieves the relevant data from the index, then passes that to the model.
+1. **Retrieval and Generation**: The actual RAG chain, which takes the user query at run time and retrieves the relevant data from the index, then passes it to the model.

-Microsoft Teams enables developers to build a conversational bot with RAG capability to create a powerful experience to maximize the productivity.

-Microsoft Teams Toolkit provides a series of ready-to-use application templates in the chat with your data category.
-These templates combine the capabilities of Azure AI Search, Microsoft 365, SharePoint, and Custom API as different data sources, along with LLMs, to create a conversational search experience in Teams.
+Microsoft Teams enables you to build a conversational bot with RAG to create an enhanced experience to maximize the productivity.
+Teams Toolkit provides a series of ready to use app templates in the **Chat With Your Data** category that combines the functionalities of Azure AI search, Microsoft 365 SharePoint, and custom API as different data source and LLMs to create a conversational search experience in Teams.

 ## Prerequisites